 2) Coffee mug

 Here’s a gift card presentation idea that is simple to do but ups your gift card giving game!
-We found this mug at Hobby Lobby and then just popped the gift card into some pink shred.
+The mug we used in the image above is no longer available, but here’s a cute one from Williams Sonoma.
+Just pop the gift card into some pink shred, and you’re ready to go!
 Of course, this gift card idea would work with any recipient for any occasion based on the mug and gift card you choose.

 If you’re like me, I always try to find a gift first, particularly when buying for my mom or mother-in-law.
 They both are great and certainly deserve to be celebrated.
 However, I’ve also found that to be increasingly difficult because neither of our moms really “need” anything.